DongzeHE/scpca-docs/docs/getting_started.md

 ```

 Below we provide instructions on how to access annotations from each cell type annotation method used, if present.

+Note that additional information about `SingleR` and `CellAssign` annotation, including their respective reference source and versions, is also available from the processed `SingleCellExperiment` object's metadata and from the processed `AnnData` object's `uns` slot, as described in the {ref}`experiment metadata table<sce_file_contents:SingleCellExperiment experiment metadata>`.

 #### Submitter-provided annotations